Amy-L-Adams/kakariki/SNPCalling_AA.md

 ```
 All samples had reads for runs 2 + 3.

-# Merging same samples
+## Merging same samples
-This is to merge matching FASTQ files for the same sample to then be aligned.
+This is to merge matching FASTQ files for the same sample to then be aligned (associated with runs 2+3).

 ```
 set -euo pipefail